BharathwajManoharan/ML_Coursera_FInal/README.md

 # Machine Learning Specialization Repository

-Solutions and Notes for the [Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning-introduction/?utm_medium=coursera&utm_source=home-page&utm_campaign=mlslaunch2022IN) by Andrew NG on Coursera
+This repository contains solutions and comprehensive notes for the [Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning-introduction/?utm_medium=coursera&utm_source=home-page&utm_campaign=mlslaunch2022IN) offered by Andrew Ng on Coursera.

 ## Welcome to the Machine Learning Specialization Repository!